Wheelchairs vs. Rollators: Making Informed Mobility Choices

 Independence

-Users of wheelchairs can achieve a high level of independence in their daily activities as they can move around without relying on the support of others.
+Wheelchair users can achieve a high level of independence in their daily activities, as they can move around without relying on the support of others.
 They can self-propel manual wheelchairs using their arms or use electric wheelchairs.

 Indoor and Outdoor Use